aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/product-overview/_index.md

 - **Generating barcodes with special modes**, such as ECI, error correction, and embedded metadata
 - **Rotating images** at any angle
 - **Saving and loading barcodes** from files or data streams
-- **Encoding and decoding non-English characters** in 2D barcode formats
+- **Encoding and decoding non-ASCII characters** in 2D barcode formats

 ## **Platform and Java Compatibility**